What is LENR Research? (LENR FAQs)

 In 2009, Fleischmann said in a recorded interview with Steven B. Krivit that LENRs must be caused by neutron-catalyzed reactions rather than by fusion.

-Many of their followers, however, continued to wave the flag of "cold fusion."
+Many of their followers, however, continued to promote the "cold fusion" claim.

 Where did the term "cold fusion" come from?

-(Source: New Energy Times) The term was first in the scientific literature in 1958 in an article called "'Cold' Fusion of Hydrogen Nuclei," published in the Journal of the Franklin Institute, by an unidentified author about muon-catalyzed fusion.
+New Energy Times has found that the term was first in the scientific literature in 1958 in an article called "'Cold' Fusion of Hydrogen Nuclei," published in the Journal of the Franklin Institute, by an unidentified author about muon-catalyzed fusion.
 As the article stated, as the case has been ever since, "the experiments show that although it is possible to make [muon-catalyzed fusion], the process cannot be used as a practical source of power. ...
 The short life of the mu meson and other properties of this method of producing fusion required putting in more energy that could be withdrawn and the reaction."

 Researchers define CMNS as nuclear effects in and/or on condensed matter, targeting its application for portable clean nuclear sources.
 It is an inter- and multidisciplinary academic field encompassing nuclear physics, condensed matter physics, surface physics and chemistry, and electrochemistry.
 CMNS applications involve many other fields, as well, including nuclear engineering, mechanical engineering, electrical engineering, laser science and engineering, material science, nanotechnology and biotechnology.